smogon/pokemon-showdown/sim/README.md

 - `switch Pikachu`, `switch pikachu`, or `switch 2` are all valid `CHOICE` strings to switch to a Pikachu in slot 2.

-- `move focusblast`, `move focusblast`, or `move 4` are all valid `CHOICE` strings to use Focus Blast, your active Pokemon's 4th move.
+- `move Focus Blast`, `move focusblast`, or `move 4` are all valid `CHOICE` strings to use Focus Blast, your active Pokemon's 4th move.

 In Doubles, decisions are delimited by `,`.
 If you have a Manectric and a Cresselia, `move Thunderbolt 1 mega, move Helping Hand -1` will make the Manectric mega evolve and use Thunderbolt at the opponent in slot 1, while Cresselia will use Helping Hand at Manectric.